geudde/attic-chest/pages/03.season-2/04.meeting-16/05.answer-riddle/docs.md

 #### Answer to the Question proposed at the last Attic Meeting Jan.
 16, 1810

-The Mind is neither Animal, vegetable, mineral, or Corporeal, but it is spiritual; you cannot eject the Mind; it is contrarty to Law & Justice; it remains free, and should the Body be subpoena’d, the Dispositions certainly could not: nay, let the Body be served with a Habeas Corpus, the Mind would be roaming in Doctors Commons, or Westminster Hall, where it would certainly meet
+The mind is neither animal, vegetable, mineral, or corporeal, but it is spiritual; you cannot eject the mind; it is contrarty to law & justice; it remains free, and should the body be subpoena’d, the dispositions certainly could not: nay, let the body be served with a habeas corpus, the mind would be roaming in Doctors Commons, or Westminster Hall, where it would certainly meet

 A Lawyer